Aurora Borealis Cup: Design

 The design of the trophy pays homage to the natural and cultural similarities between Finland and Canada.
 Both Arctic nations are renowned for the ability to observe the Aurora Borealis, also called the Northern Lights, after which the cup is named.
 Likewise, the choice of materials celebrate the countries' natural affinity.
 The metal elements of the trophy are Canadian silver, the wood is maple, and a ring of labradorite circles the foot of the cup.
 The cup itself depicts the Northern Lights over a coniferous forest landscape.
 Text documenting the donation of the trophy is engraved in four languages on the upper tier of the base to highlight the official bilingualism of each country; the text appears in Finnish and Swedish, the official languages of Finland, and in English and French, the official languages of Canada.
 The lower tiers of the base feature 60 metal plates, originally intended to be engraved with the names of the champion teams until the plates were filled in 2070.

 Championship history

+Prior to the introduction of the Aurora Borealis Cup, the Naisten SM-sarja champion received the Sammon -malja.
+The Sammon -malja was first awarded in 1983 at the conclusion of the inaugural Naisten SM-sarja season to Helsingin Jääkiekkoklubi (HJK) and it was used continuously through the 2009–10 season.
+The trophy was retired in the spring of 2011 and is now on display at the Suomen Jääkiekkomuseo.

+As champions of the 2011 Naisten SM-sarja playoffs, HPK Hämeenlinna were the first team to receive the Aurora Borealis Cup.